-There is also a natural tendency for the community to get focused on the nuisance flooding events (i.e. where the level of service for the primary network is not met) as this is what they experience most often.
-However, from a community impact and resilience perspective it is better to focus on the large events (level of protection) that result in the flooding of habitable floors first then move onto nuisance flooding.
-There is a similar challenge when it comes to environmental effects where many of them are hard to see by the general community but can have acute and chronic effects over a wide area.
+There is also a natural tendency for the community to get focused on the nuisance flooding events (i.e. where the 2.7 Climate Change level of service for the primary network is not met) as this is what they experience most often.
+However, from a Climate change is expected to have a number of effects community impact and resilience perspective it is better as follows (based on a RCP8.5 pathway): to focus on the large events (level of protection) that • An increase in annual rainfall of between 8% and result in the flooding of habitable floors first then move onto nuisance flooding.
+There is a similar challenge when 22% over winter by 2040. it comes to environmental effects where many of them • An increase in sea level (from 1993) of 0.7m by 2090. are hard to see by the general community but can have • A reduction in the mean annual low flow in rivers of acute and chronic effects over a wide area.